DSR-RHIT/me497-reproducible-research/cm/cm5011_references.md

 > reaffirmed 1995.
 Research Triangle Park, NC: Instrument Society of
 > America.

+## example

+For example, suppose this entry for our course text is in the bib file,

+    @book{wickhamgrolemund2016,
+        author      = {Hadley Wickham and Garrett Grolemund}, title       = {R for Data Science},
+        year        = {2016},
+        publisher   = {O'Reilly Media, Inc.},
+        address     = {Sebastopol, CA}
+    }

+And in the document we write this sentnce to cite the book,

+    Our course text describes the importance of learning the tools of data science [@wickhamgrolemund2016].

+The knitted output looks like this,

+> Our course text describes the importance of learning the tools of data
+> science (Wickham & Grolemund, 2016).

+And the reference itself is shown at the end of this page.

 ## changing the format

 Citations and references are both formatted automatically.
 To change the